 The first of a monthly series of 19 lunar occultations of Regulus started on December 18, 2016, and will conclude on April 24, 2018.
 That means Regulus will be briefly hidden behind the moon – as seen from parts of the world – on this date.
 The February 28 (March 1), 2018, occultation of Regulus is visible from Greenland, northern Canada and Alaska.
 Click here for more information on this lunar occultation of Regulus.

 Regulus is considered to be the most important of the four Royal Stars of ancient Persia.

 Four to five thousand years ago, the Royal Stars defined the approximate positions of equinoxes and solstices in the sky.
 Regulus reigned as the summer solstice star, Antares as the autumn equinox star, Fomalhaut as the winter solstice star, and Aldebaran as the spring equinox star.
 Regulus is often portrayed as the most significant Royal Star, possibly because it symbolized the height and glory of the summer solstice sun.
 Although the Royal Stars as seasonal signposts change over the long course of time, they still mark the four quadrants of the heavens.

 Regulus coincided with the summer solstice point some 4,300 years ago.
 In our time, the sun has its annual conjunction with Regulus on or near August 22, or about two months after the summer solstice – or alternatively, one month before the autumn equinox.
 Regulus will mark the autumn equinox point some 2,100 years into the future.

-Bottom line: On the night of April 16, 2016, use the waxing gibbous moon to find the Royal Star Regulus!
-The very bright planet Jupiter shines to the east of the moon and Regulus.
+Bottom line: On the night of February 28, 2018, use the waxing gibbous moon to find the Royal Star Regulus!